PetrNikolas/blazeee/README.md

 * Navigate to `localhost:4000/api/v1/graphiql`.
 * You should be greeted with a pretty prompt for running graphql queries on the left, with responses on the right.
 * In the top right, click “Docs” to inspect your API.

+## CI/CD

+You can use Gitlab CI or Travis CI (both files are here - in root of project).

 ## Documentation